mawngo/aman/README.md

   aman [command]

 Available Commands:
+  ls          List audio files
-  meta        Print metadata of audio files sort        Organize audio files to groups by bitrate copy        Selectively copy music files by bitrate group chk         Checking missing audio files by bitrate group fill        Fill missing audio bitrate groups by converting from FLAC (require ffmpeg) help        Help about any command completion  Generate the autocompletion script for the specified shell
+  meta        Print metadata of audio files sort        Organize audio files to groups by bitrate copy        Selectively copy music files by bitrate group chk         Checking missing audio files by bitrate group fill        Fill missing audio bitrate groups by converting from FLAC (require ffmpeg) defill      Remove audio of bitrate groups if it already exists in other quality help        Help about any command completion  Generate the autocompletion script for the specified shell